tasb/docker-kubernetes-training/labs/lab07.md

 You need to check if ingress controller is already available on your cluster.

-To do that, run the following command to check the status of the pod that implements the ingress controler.
+To do that, run the following command to check the status of the pod that implements the ingress controller.

 ```bash
 kubectl get pods --namespace=ingress-nginx
 ```

-You should get an outpu similar like this.
+You should get an output similar like this.

 ```bash
 NAME                                        READY   STATUS      RESTARTS       AGE